zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   creation.
 Its size varies depending on whether the market's creation type is advised or permissionless, with the latter requiring a larger amount.
-If the market is advised, the creation bond is unreserved upon market approval or if the market concludes without approval.
+If the market is advised, the creation bond is unreserved upon market approval or if the market period expires without getting either approval or rejection.
   If the market is rejected, a portion of the bond is slashed, and the remaining part is unreserved.
 The specific portion to be slashed is determined by the `AdvisoryBondSlashPercentage` parameter.
 Conversely, if the market is created permissionlessly, the creation